Hiking in Banff National Park: A Guide for First Timers

 The first two miles of this hike are basically flat, hugging the lakeshore for most of the way, and then at the end there’s a quick climb up to the base of the falls.

-The Best Time to Go Hiking in Banff National Park
+The Best Time to Visit Banff National Park

 Like most mountainous regions on the northern end of North America, the best time to visit Banff for hiking is the short window between summer and the middle of fall when days are long, the sun is out, and hiking trails in Banff are clear of snow.